S-Dey/Udacity-Item-Catalog-Project/README.md

    This will cause Vagrant to download the Ubuntu operating system and install it.
 This may take quite a while depending on how fast your Internet connection is.

-6. After the above command succeeds, connect to the newly created VM by typing the following command:
+6. After the above command succeeds, connect to the newly created VM:

    ```bash
    vagrant ssh